vighnesh-radhakrishnan/stock-average-calculator/README.md

 ## Overview

-The **Stock Average Calculator** is a simple React-based web application that allows users to calculate the average price of stocks.
-Users can input stock name prices and their corresponding quantities, and the app will compute the average price of the stocks added.
-The users can also delete their purchases as well.
+The Stock Average Calculator is a simple React-based web application that allows users to calculate the average price of stocks.
+Users can input stock names, prices, and their corresponding quantities, and the app will compute the average price of the stocks added.
+Additionally, users can edit individual stock details (name, price, and quantity) or delete their purchases as needed.
 Use **[Stock Average Calculator](https://vikkujonsnow.github.io/stock-average-calculator/)**.

 ## Features